john-oc/lit-element-date-picker/README.md

-# LitElement JavaScript starter
+# LitElement JavaScript DatePicker

-This project includes a sample component using LitElement with JavaScript.
+This DatePicker using LitElement with JavaScript.

 ## Setup